Paleopharmaceuticals from Baltic amber might fight drug-resistant infections

-Category: Climate Hits: 3For centuries, people in Baltic nations have used ancient amber for medicinal purposes.
+Category: Climate Hits: 4For centuries, people in Baltic nations have used ancient amber for medicinal purposes.
 Even today, infants are given amber necklaces that they chew to relieve teething pain, and people put pulverized amber in elixirs and ointments for its purported beneficial properties.
 Now, scientists have pinpointed compounds that help explain Baltic amber's therapeutic effects and that could lead to new medicines to combat antibiotic-resistant infections.

 Read more https://www.sciencedaily.com/releases/2021/04/210405075859.htm